 More...

-Every workplace is different, and every career has different responsibilities; some people might be expected to do a large amount of manual handling and lifting daily, while some people might go for years lifting nothing more than a pen.
+Every workplace is different, and every career has different responsibilities.
+Some people might be expected to do a large amount of manual handling and lifting daily, while some people might go for years lifting nothing more than a pen.
+Different employees will have different manual handling weight limits.